ipfs/ipfs-docs/docs/community/contribute/writing-guide.md

 ---
 title: Writing guide
-description: Learn the specifics of how to write documentation for the IPFS project.
+description: Learn the specifics of how to write documentation for the Filecoin project.
 ---

+# TODO: UPDATE OR REPLACE THIS ARTICLE (updated some IPFS references to Filecoin but examples can be improved)

 # Writing guide